MaterializeInc/materialize/doc/developer/mzbuild.md

 * `pre-image` (map) specifies a plugin to run *before* invoking `docker build`.
   This is where the magic happens for Rust code.

-  At the moment `pre-image` only supports two plugins:
+  At the moment `pre-image` only supports three plugins:

   *  `type: cargo-bin` builds a Rust binary with Cargo.
 The `bin` field indicates the name of the binary target in the Cargo workspace to build.